This is a Crash Course in Everything You Need to Know About Credit Cards

 Not all cards are equally beneficial.
 With some, you simply run the risk of building a bunch of debt with a high interest rate.

 With others, though, you can earn free flights and hotels, points toward food and entertainment, and even cash.
 Here are a few to consider:

 - If you’re a jet-setter, here’s how to choose the best travel-rewards card — and a few cards to check out.

-- Here are four great credit cards for new parents (even if your credit stinks).
+- We found four great credit cards for new parents (even if your credit stinks).

 Is an Annual Fee Ever Worth It?